farm16/appfigures/README.md

 # AppFigures
 Of course, many improvements could be implemented, especially after adding redux (which will make it easy to do so).
+- For UI/UX I used combination of Bootstrap and MaterialUI.
+- For the application's state I used Redux and Hooks !!!

 To run the application please set a local variable in your computer to point the URL.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).